R-802/Sorting-Algorithm-Visualizer/README.md

 - Adjust the number of elements in the array using the "Number of Elements" slider.

 - Control the animation speed with the "Animation Speed" slider.

+## Todo/Future Improvements
+- [ ] Add sound!!!
+- [ ] Improve error handling and provide more informative error messages.
+- [ ] Enhance the user interface with additional customization options.
+- [ ] Optimize the rendering performance for larger data sets.
+- [ ] Expand the range of supported sorting algorithms.

+Feel free to contribute or suggest improvements to this project by opening issues or pull requests!

 ## Contributing